 How to improve building ventilation?

 Take it from the Belgians.
-The Belgian government created a Ventilation Task force to tackle Covid-19 distribution.
-Peter Wouters from the Belgian Ventilation Task Force recommends supplying indoor spaces with fresh air or by using air purification.
+The Belgian government created a Ventilation Taskforce to tackle Covid-19 distribution.
+Peter Wouters from the Belgian Ventilation Task Force recommends supplying indoor spaces with fresh air or using air purification.
 Also, companies can use CO2 meters, to monitor the indoor climate and issue a warning as soon as the CO2 (or exhaled air) builds up at critical levels.

-A healthy CO2 rate is critical to ensure the wellbeing of your tenants and make your community feel safe indoor.
-You just need the right technology and dashboard to monitor, report and improve such ‘wellbeing rates”.
+A healthy CO2 rate is critical to ensure the well-being of your tenants and make your community feel safe indoor.
+You just need to monitor your building ventilation in real-time and adjust it quickly and accordingly.
 And if you have no idea what should you do, just call us, or email us.